 - Want better access to and more health care services on Bowen.

 The Fraser Institute reports that in 2015, Canada had approximately 1.3 general practitioners per 1,000 population.
 Bowen’s population of 4,000 is currently served by the equivalent of only one full-time physician on-island.
-With no urgent care available, Bowen’s lack of health care services is a major problem for our close-knit community.
+Bowen’s lack of health care services is a major problem for our close-knit community.

 In addition to the Bowen Health Needs Assessment Survey, health care on Bowen has been identified as a priority for Bowen in the last two Vital Conversations conducted by the Bowen Island Community Foundation.
 Also, in the 2017 workshop held by the Municipality regarding the use of Bowen’s community lands, participants strongly believed that a health centre facility would be an excellent use of part of these lands.